 "The web of our life is of a mingled yarn, good and ill together."

-Let's take this splendid observation and apply it to our last three plays: Othello, King Lear, and The Winter's Tale.
+Let's take this splendid observation and apply it to Hamlet and King Lear.

 Paragraphs should be focused on a single topic, with topic sentences, evidence, and analysis.
 They should not consist of a series of broad, unrelated statements.